ruedoux/Dynamic-Structure-Library/README.md

 list_destroy(&list);
 ```

-Example usage is also provided in master.c file.
+Example usage is also provided in main.c file.

 For functions and documentation check .h files in src directory.